amutake/docker-satysfi-demo/.github/actions/satysfi/README.md

 Packages which will be installed via opam & Satyrographos.

-This is must be a space-separeted string.
+This must be a space-separeted string.

 ## Outputs